Jahaira DeAlto: Children

 Athena Vaughn was one of DeAlto's children, and lived with DeAlto for more than a decade after her family rejected her when she came out as trans.
-Vaughn described DeAlto as, "The essence of giving hope, the essence of guiding, the essence of uplifting, and just having someone having someone to show you the unconditional love that your biological family was no longer giving because they were not supporting your lifestyle.”
+Vaughn described DeAlto as, "The essence of giving hope, the essence of guiding, the essence of uplifting, and just having someone to show you the unconditional love that your biological family was no longer giving because they were not supporting your lifestyle.”
 Vaughn is a co-founder and leader of Trans Resistance MA.